MODULE · Events

 From no-system-at-all

-The most common Tier-2/3 starting point.
-The school knows its calendar in the principal's head plus a chain of WhatsApp circulars.
-We seat the academic structure (sessions, classes) in 30 minutes, pre-load 18 standard Indian school events (Republic Day, Independence Day, Diwali, Holi, Eid, Christmas, Pongal/Lohri, regional festivals), and the school adds school-specific events as they happen.
+The most common Tier-2 and Tier-3 starting point.
+The school's calendar lives in the principal's head and a chain of WhatsApp circulars.
+We seat the academic structure (sessions, classes) in thirty minutes, apply the pre-built Indian holiday and festival templates, and the school adds school-specific events as they come up through the year.

 See Inkwelly Events live

-20-minute walkthrough on a real CBSE dataset — calendar heatmap, event creation, parent WhatsApp delivery, attendance impact and the principal's session-progress dashboard.
+20-minute walkthrough on a real CBSE dataset — calendar heatmap, event creation, the bulk-create calendar painter, the data-quality alerts feed and the principal's session-progress dashboard.

 What's included with the Events module

-• Unlimited events, unlimited classes, unlimited recurring patterns
+• Unlimited events, unlimited classes, unlimited multi-day events

-• Onboarding + training — 2 sessions, included in setup
+• Onboarding and training — two sessions, included in setup

 Plan next academic year on one calendar

-Switch from Excel + WhatsApp to a single audited calendar before April 1, 2026.
+Switch from Excel and WhatsApp to a single audited calendar before April 1, 2026.
 Setup completes in under a week.

 Frequently asked